derlin/rickroller/README.md

 The mitigation implemented in this repo is two-fold:
 1. Before fetching the content from the URL provided, rickroller resolves the hostname into an IP address.
 If the latter is private (aka non-routable), it stops and raises an exception.
-2. During the fetch, rickroller does *not* follow redirects.
-If it did, it would have to check the IP of the final URL (*after* redirect) again before returning the content to the user.
+2. During the fetch, rickroller does follow redirects, but keeps a list of redirections.
+   Before returning any content, the same checks as in (1) are applied to the full redirection history.